LinghengMeng/vreppy/README.md

 ## Getting started

-0. Requirements: CPython version >= 3.5.2, pip
-1. Install library directly from github by entering this command (If you haven't installed git, please install [git](https://gitforwindows.org/) first):
+Install library directly from github by entering this command (If you haven't installed git, please install [git](https://gitforwindows.org/) first):

 For **Mac OS**:
 ```bash